jhenriquez/sun-tzu/README.md

 If you only want to peek at the next item in your queue, without removing it from the queue or beginning a new training session.
 It will NOT persist the challenge information.

+#### list ####

+Displays a (rather simple and ugly, for the moment) list of the challenges stored in the current dir.
+If no language is specified it will look for all challenges in all supported languages.

 ### Development ###

 #### Setup ####